BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 {% include tip/open.html color="blue" icon="info" label="Test your apps for compatibility" %}

-If you need to test if your application supports a payment request type you can try scanning the examples shown on this page.
-If you're application does not support a particular format it should give the user friendly error message.
+If you need to test whether your application supports a payment request type, you can try scanning the examples shown on this page.
+If your application does not support a particular format, it should show the user a friendly error message.

 {% include tip/close.html %}